ReactiveCircus/android-emulator-runner/README.md

           script: ./gradlew connectedCheck
 ```

-If you need a specific [SDKExtension](https://developer.android.com/guide/sdk-extensions)
+If you need a specific [SDKExtension](https://developer.android.com/guide/sdk-extensions) for the system image but not the platform

 ```yml
 jobs: